 This case report describes romiplostim-responsive thrombocytopenia associated with Ancylostoma caninum infection in dog.

-2. PRESENTATION OF CASE
+2. PRESENTATION OF THE CASE

 A 1-year-old Doberman male dog was presented to Referral Veterinary Polyclinic, Indian Veterinary Research Institute with the primary complaint of hematochezia and lethargy since a week.
 The animal had a normal appetite and there was no history of vomition or diarrhea.
 Clinical examination revealed no significant alteration in vitals.
 The dog was normothermic with the temperature of 101 F, mucous membranes were moist pink and popliteal lymph nodes were of normal size.
 The resting heart rate was 89 bpm.
 Upon fecal examination, oval thin shelled Ancylostoma caninum eggs were seen under low power microscope and on gross observation, hematochezia with parasitic larvae were seen.